-Several atheists believe that certain moral values are objective; thus, they must either agree that the creator is the sole logical basis for objective moral standards or acknowledge the existence of God.
+Several atheists believe that specific moral values are objective; thus, they must either agree that the creator is the sole logical basis for objective moral standards or acknowledge the existence of God.
 Atheists must provide a reasonable and persuasive alternative.
-If atheists unable to do so, they must reject their innate propensity to distinguish between evil and good and entirely reject the concept of objective moral values.
+If atheists cannot do so, they must reject their innate propensity to distinguish between evil and good and entirely reject objective moral values.